ioccc-src/winner/next/guidelines.md

 More often than not, we select a small entry (usually one line), a strange/creative layout entry.
-We sometimes also select an entry that abuses the contest guidelines in an interesting way, or that stretches the content rules that while legal, is nevertheless goes against the intent of the rules.
+We sometimes also select an entry that abuses the [IOCCC guidelines](guidelines.html) in an interesting way, or that stretches the content rules that while legal, is nevertheless goes against the intent of the rules.